What's New

 Use when you want the app to read dimension text for you.

-2. Choose your mode:
+2. Choose your mode using the OCR-AI toggle:

-• "AI OCR" (blue button) = Best accuracy, counts against your subscription limit
+• AI mode (Claude Vision) = Best accuracy, counts against your subscription limit

 3. Click and drag to select dimension text (tight selection works best)